strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/theme-documentation/documentation.md

 # EOH Astro 5 Theme

 ## Overview
-The EOH Astro 5 Theme is a highly customizable and versatile Astro-based theme.
-It comes with built-in components like breadcrumbs, a header, footer, and sidebar for seamless navigation.
-The theme supports dynamic content creation, including features for expectations and outcomes, blog collections, landing pages, static pages, and integration with GitHub Discussions Blog Loader.
+The **EOH Astro 5 Theme** is a highly customizable and versatile Astro-based theme.
+It comes equipped with essential components like breadcrumbs, headers, footers, and sidebars for seamless navigation.
+The theme supports dynamic content creation, including features such as blog collections, landing pages, static pages, and GitHub Discussions integration.

 ## Features
 - **Header and Footer**: Easily customizable components.